Sidney Breese: Early and family life

-Breese was born in 1800 in Whitesboro, Oneida County, New York, the second son of Arthur Breese (1770–1825) and his first wife, Catherine Livingston (1775–1808).
+Breese was born in 1800 in Whitesboro, New York, the second son of Arthur Breese (1770–1825) and his first wife, Catherine Livingston (1775–1808).
 His maternal grandfather was Henry Beekman Livingston and a member of the Livingston family.
 His elder brother became U.S. Navy commodore Samuel Livingston Breese, and he also had elder sisters Sarah Breese Lansing (1795–1879) and Elizabeth Breese Sands (1796–1890) as well as a half-sister, Sarah Ann Breese Walker (1811–1882).
-Samuel Morse was a cousin.
+Painter and telegraph inventor Samuel Finley Breese Morse was a cousin.

 Education

 Breese's mother died when Sidney was eight, and although his father remarried, Rev. Jesse Townsend helped raise Breese.
 During this time, Sidney befriended his distant (and slightly elder) cousin Elias Kent Kane, also a member of the Schuyler family of New York.
 Under Townsend's guidance Breese entered Hamilton College at just 14 years old, then transferred to Union College in 1816.
 In 1818, he graduated third in his class of 64 and was a member of the New York Alpha of the Phi Beta Kappa.
 In Illinois, as discussed below, Breese also read law under Kane in 1820.